 We also have high quality commercial kitchen facilities, well equipped visual art spaces, technology workshops incorporating wood and metal work, a laser cutter and photography.
 Situated adjacent to our teaching and learning facilities is a large, well-maintained and highly utilised oval.

 A major building program is currently underway with the completion of our STEM Centre and the IEC in 2018 and our Middle School redevelopment, which opened for students in January 2020.
-The next exciting chapter will begin later in 2020 with our Student Services/Administration/Science building as well as the Arts and Resource Centre buildings to receive a much-needed upgrade.
+The next exciting chapter began in 2020, with our Student Services/Administration/Science building as well as the Arts and Resource Centre buildings receiving a much-needed upgrade, due for completion later this year.

 The CBHS STEM Centre is a specially-designed teaching facility that focuses exclusively on delivering educational and instructional activities in the areas of STEM.